 As a goalie mom, it is hard to see young goalies, mine included, beat themselves up, but I know the mental difficulties of the position will prepare them to deal with adversity in their lives.
 For us goalie moms, the Dunkin Donuts coffee, the Ciroc, the Bailey’s, the Goose, the Ketel and our fellow hockey moms help us cope.
 At least we get an hour of free fat burning courtesy of our goalie’s hockey game!

-Photo Credit for action shots to Pam Huss (awesome FL Bulldogs hockey mom), Pat Cash (hockey mom and photographer) and myself.
+Photo Credit for action shots to Pam Huss (awesome FL Bulldogs hockey mom), Pat Cash and myself.